Twitter struggles to boost monthly user growth, shares fall

 2 Min Read

-(Reuters) - Twitter Inc (TWTR.N) failed to add users on a monthly basis in the second quarter, compared with the first quarter, amid fierce competition from Facebook Inc (FB.O) and Snap Inc's (SNAP.N) fast-growing messaging app Snapchat.
+July 27 (Reuters) - Twitter Inc failed to add users on a monthly basis in the second quarter, compared with the first quarter, amid fierce competition from Facebook Inc and Snap Inc's fast-growing messaging app Snapchat.

 Twitter's shares fell 5 percent in premarket trading on Thursday.